T-J-D-Cavey/my-web-dev-blog/content/posts/002-codecademy-career-path-advantages.md

 It didn't stop at coding.
 Compotence and technical interview questions, CV writing, the list goes on.
 The course structure had an aim, and that aim was to make me employable as a front-end web developer.

-## Learning and doing
+## Learning and Applying

-The Codecademy user interface is very impressive.
-It simulates a development environment integrated into your browsing window, a virtual browsing window alongside it, and informative text and animated step-by-step list instructions on the other side.
+The Codecademy user interface is remarkably impressive.
+It recreates a development environment seamlessly within your web browser, complete with a virtual browser window alongside informative text and animated, step-by-step instructions.

-It meant I had to read and then implement what I had read almost immediately, in tiny bite-sized pieces.
-Then, at the end of the module, there was a practice project (for paid members only).
-One last time to do what I had learned before moving on.
+This setup encouraged me to read and immediately apply what I'd learned in bite-sized portions.
+At the end of each module, there was a practice project (available to paid members only) – one last opportunity to reinforce my newfound knowledge before moving forward.

-## Learning vs doing
+## Balancing Learning and Application

-That might be my only criticism: the structure of the Codecademy career path curriculum didn't allow for much time to practice multiple new skills in a real-world scenario.
-I learned, I did, perhaps I did it again, and then I had to move on.
-All-encompassing projects were few and far between.
+Perhaps my primary critique lies in the Codecademy career path's structure, which limited opportunities for hands-on practice in real-world scenarios.
+I learned, I executed, and perhaps revisited, but the integration of new skills by building comprehensive projects was infrequent.

-I'm beginning to appreciate that the learning never stops in tech; I also now appreciate the need to implement learnings after every new library, language, or framework.
-My year is now divided up into weeks or months of either learning or implementing what I've just learned.
+I've come to appreciate the perpetual learning process in the tech world and the vital need to implement new skills after each encounter with a library, language, or framework.
+Now, my year is divided into weeks or months dedicated to learning and applying what I've newly acquired, an approach that has helped rectify misunderstandings and forgotten details through practical projects.

-The amount of misunderstandings or forgotten details.
-My shortcomings are exposed trying to bring it together in a practical project.
-Exposed and then rectified.

-## Thanks to the bears
+## Grateful for the Journey

-I now look back at that first HTML course and the brown bears' web page with a sense of regret that it didn't inspire me to carry on learning.
-It took a promotion at work to make me revisit, and there's a sense that I'm a couple of years behind my new career path.
+As I reflect on my initial HTML course and the humble brown bears' web page, I now view it with a sense of fondness and, perhaps, a tinge of regret that it didn't initially ignite my continuous learning journey.

-I'm good at stopping those pointless feelings of regret and focusing on what I can control and change in the NOW.
-I recommend everyone do the same when possible.
+It took a work promotion to rekindle my interest, but I'm genuinely grateful that it did.

 Thanks [Codecademy](https://www.codecademy.com/).